vedph/gve-doc/export/trace-features.md

 - `$seg-in`: the segment to be deleted.
 - `$left-anchor`, `$right-anchor`: left/right anchors.
 The delete operation has no output segment by definition; so, the deleted node, once detached from the version text, will just retain its input segment feature.
 Anyway, all _deleted_ nodes have a standard `del` feature, whose value is equal to that of the trace features for segments.
 The `del` feature is not a trace feature because it must persist forever once attached to a node: once a node is deleted, it will never come back in a sequence.
 In fact, together with `opid`, these feature mark the entrance and exit of a node, as versions define new sequences.

-💡 Example: `3-` = delete `Z` in `ARZDC` (`v0`) → `ARDC` (`v1`):
+💡 Example: delete `In_` in `In this test...` → `this test...` (`v2`):

-- `v0`:
-  - `$seg-in` for `Z`
 - `v1`:
-  - `$left-anchor` for `R`
+  - `$seg-in` for `I`, `n`, space
+- `v2`:
-  - `$right-anchor` for `D`
+  - `$right-anchor` for `this`

 > As for deletion, remember that in the chain structure no node is ever removed from the set (just like in a sheet of paper you can put a stroke on a word, but the word still is there, taking the space originally assigned to it).
-So, even deleted nodes are still part of it; only, they are no longer included in sequences representing a specific combination of nodes resulting in a text version.
+So, even deleted nodes are still part of it; only, they are no longer included in sequences representing a specific combination of nodes resulting in a text alteration.
 That's what the stroke of our example means.
 Once nodes get out of a sequence, they will never come back in any other one.
 We might add new nodes equal to the old ones; but they will be represented as such -- _new_ nodes, which get _added_ to the set.
 That's consistent with the underlying process this model represents: in most cases, it's not possible to physically remove a word.
 If you mark it as deleted, like e.g. with a stroke, you might later reintroduce that word by writing it again somewhere else, and that's right what is represented by "duplicate" nodes in the model.

 ### Add Before/After